isomerpages/moe-jpjc/_life-at-jpjc/2025 Events/IG Day.md

 <p><b>Preparing for the Future</b></p>

-IG Day also featured career readiness sessions.
+<p>IG Day also featured career readiness sessions.
 The <b>Junior Achievement Singapore (JA)</b> Career Workshop equipped students with practical skills in résumé writing, interview preparation and self-presentation.
-According to facilitators, many students showed initiative and confidence during the mock interviews and panel sharing segments.
+According to facilitators, many students showed initiative and confidence during the mock interviews and panel sharing segments.</p>

 <p>Overall, #InfiniteGrowth Day 2025 provided students with meaningful opportunities to learn beyond the classroom and apply their knowledge in authentic contexts, reinforcing JPJC’s culture of infinite growth and possibilities.</p>